Screen#

 print#

-The print block displays text on the Brain’s screen or Console at the current cursor position and font.
+The print block displays text on the Brain’s screen at the current cursor position and font.

 Parameters |